Sponsor a child in Zimbabwe

 Zimbabwe used to have one of the best education systems in Africa.
 Economic problems changed living conditions in the country and now millions are desperately poor.
-Our charity helps some of the poorest children in Zimbabwe – those without family and those at risk of losing their family.
+We help some of the poorest children in Zimbabwe – those without family and those at risk of losing their family.

-With SOS Children, you can help orphaned and abandoned children in Zimbabwe by sponsoring a child:
+We care for orphans like Esther and Tino, who were featured in the BBC documentary 'Zimbabwe's Forgotten Children'.
+With SOS Children's Villages, you can help orphaned and abandoned children in Zimbabwe by sponsoring a child:

 Children in Zimbabwe